The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Chef Tips for Perfect Keto Trail Mix

 Toast the nuts dry, not in oil: A dry skillet over medium heat wakes up the natural oils in pecans, almonds, and walnuts without adding extra fat.
-Stir constantly for 4–5 minutes — they go from golden to burnt in about 30 seconds.
+Stir constantly for 4 to 5 minutes, since they go from golden to burnt in about 30 seconds.

-Salt is non-negotiable: Without dried fruit’s sweetness, salt becomes the flavour anchor.
+Salt is non-negotiable: Without dried fruit’s sweetness, salt becomes the flavor anchor.
 Use flaky sea salt and add it while the nuts are still warm so it sticks.

-Cacao nibs over chocolate chips: Cacao nibs deliver real chocolate flavour with zero added sugar — about 1g net carb per tablespoon versus 9g for sugar-free chocolate chips made with maltitol.
+Cacao nibs over chocolate chips: Cacao nibs deliver real chocolate flavor with zero added sugar, about 1g net carb per tablespoon versus 9g for sugar-free chocolate chips made with maltitol.

 Portion before you snack: Trail mix is the easiest keto food to overeat.
-Pre-portion ¼-cup servings into small jars or bags so the carb math stays predictable.
+Pre-portion quarter-cup servings into small jars or bags so the carb math stays predictable.

-Skip the dried fruit, even “keto” ones: Dried strawberries and freeze-dried blueberries sound innocent but still pack 8–12g of carbs per small handful.
-Cacao nibs or a few chopped sugar-free dark chocolate squares (90%+) are safer sweetness boosts.
+Skip the dried fruit, even keto ones: Dried strawberries and freeze-dried blueberries sound innocent but still pack 8 to 12g of carbs per small handful.
+Cacao nibs or a few chopped 90%-plus dark chocolate squares are safer sweetness boosts.

 Storage and Serving Suggestions

-Pantry storage: Once fully cooled, store in an airtight glass jar at room temperature for up to 3 weeks.
-Mason jars are ideal — they block humidity and the contents stay visible so you remember to eat them.
+Pantry Storage: Once fully cooled, store in an airtight glass jar at room temperature for up to 3 weeks.
+Mason jars are ideal because they block humidity and the contents stay visible so you remember to eat them.

-Meal prep strategy: Make a triple batch on Sunday and pre-portion ¼-cup servings into 8 small jars or silicone bags.
+Meal Prep Strategy: Make a triple batch on Sunday and pre-portion quarter-cup servings into 8 small jars or silicone bags.
 One per day for a week, plus extras for the desk drawer and the car.

-Complete the snack: Pair a handful with a piece of keto cottage cheese pancakes at breakfast, a slice of cold keto brisket for road-trip protein, or alongside a bowl of keto hot and sour soup for a textured, low-carb lunch.
+Complete the Snack: Pair a handful with a stack of keto cottage cheese pancakes at breakfast, a slice of cold keto brisket for road-trip protein, or a bowl of keto hot and sour soup for a textured, low carb lunch.

 Frequently Asked Questions